mattmaynes2/aria/reports/proposal/proposal.md

 makes its own decisions, while still accepting feedback from the user.
 If the system makes a decision that a user does not agree with, the user can reject that decision.

-Under live mode, the system will make all decisions based on its historically recorded inputs.
-The system will no longer allow the user to reject a behaviour.

 #### Central Control Server